A Comprehensive Multipolar Theory for Periodic Metasurfaces: Calculation of the scattered field from a 2D lattice of particles for oblique incidence

 Now, we single out the part of each element in Eq.~(\ref{eq:cs:translation}) that depends on $\mathbf{R}$, which is

 The computation of this quantity is the main challenge when computing the lattice coupling matrix.
 The infinite series converges very slowly when summed directly.
-However, it is possible to separate long and short range parts of this series, that can then be summed separately.
-The short range contribution is evaluated in real space, whereas the long range contribution is summed in Fourier space.
+However, using the Ewald summation method \cite{ewald1921berechnung}, it is possible to separate long and short-range parts of this series that can be summed separately.
+The short-range contribution is evaluated in real space, whereas the long-range contribution is summed in Fourier space.
 These transformed series are quickly converging, making a fast and efficient computation possible.
 Conventionally, these parts $D_{jm} = D_{jm}^{(1)} + D_{jm}^{(2)} + D_{jm}^{(3)}$ are written as \cite{kambe1967}

 where the first and the second term are the Fourier and real space summations.
 The third term is a correction term that appears to account for the missing lattice point at the origin when applying the transformation from real to Fourier space.